Brexit and the Irish border: Proposed technical solutions

 In the proposed withdrawal agreement, the special arrangement for Northern Ireland would end when a solution can be found that delivers a border as imperceptible as it became from the Good Friday Agreement until Brexit.
 As of June 2019, such a solution remains to be identified.
 Partial solutions have been proposed but have not been judged adequate.

 A leaked memo by Industry Minister Richard Harrington, obtained by Sky News, said "This [technical solution] idea was considered and rejected by both the UK and the EU in summer 2018, as both parties concluded that it would not maintain an open border.
 That is why we ended up with the current backstop.
 There is currently no border in the world, outside a customs union, that has eliminated border infrastructure."

 On 8 May 2019, the UK Conservative Party established a panel of experts to advise its Alternative Arrangement Commission on possible technical solutions to the dilemma.
-The panel includes proponents of the two ideas below.
+The panel included proponents of the two ideas below.
 The only participant with an Irish connection is Graham Gudgin, a former adviser to Brexit supporter Lord Trimble.

 In late September 2019, during the battle in the courts over prorogation of Parliament, Jean-Claude Juncker remarked that in a no-deal Brexit, a British animal entering the Northern Ireland territory could in theory then transit the Republic of Ireland and from thence enter the continental EU, if there were no border controls.
 "This will not happen," he said, "we have to preserve the health and the safety of our citizens".